incomestore/WP-Pinterest-Pin-It-Button/pinterest-pin-it-button/README.txt

 = 2.0.5 =

-* Added a new setting option to force the URL protocol.
 * Fixed a bug with shortcode buttons not enqueueing CSS & JS correctly.
 * Admin help page updates.
 * Fixed a bug with character's showing up encoded in the description box.